 Applying for a credit card, home improvement loan, or will generally include a credit check so that the lender can assess your creditworthiness and any risks associated with lending to you.
 These searches, known as a hard check, will leave a mark on your credit file, so it’s sensible not to submit too many credit applications at once, but this doesn’t mean you can’t shop around.

-This is when you apply for any types or forms of credit such as:
+A credit application is when you apply for any form of credit, such as:

 Missed payments on your credit accounts

 Debts that are already paid yet inaccurately recorded